imart302/Unsupervized-learning/README.md

 # Unsupervized-learning
-Implementation in C++ of QLarning and Sarsa
+Implementation in C++ of QLearning and Sarsa